saadmdsabah/FullStack-Blog/README.md

 ## License 📜
 This project is proudly licensed under the MIT License.
 You're free to use, modify, and distribute the code as long as the original author is credited. 🎉

-For more details, please see the LICENSE.
+For more details, please see the [MIT License](https://github.com/saadmdsabah/FullStack-Blog/blob/main/LICENSE)